svsamsonov/richardson_romberg_example/README.md

-We provide a code for Richardson-Romberg experiments on 1-dimensional dataset
+We provide a code for Richardson-Romberg experiments on artificial data.
+To run the experiment, run

+### python 1d_example.py